emranxec/KeepLearning/README.md

 > where it lays down with all the data applying to classes(non-instance data).
 Starting from Java 8 the PermGen became - Metaspace.

 >The difference is that Metaspace is auto-growing space,
-> while PermGen has a fixed Max size, and this space is shared among all of the instances.
+> while PermGen has a fixed Max size, and this space is shared among all the instances.

 > Static methods are stored in Metaspace space of native heap as they are associated to the class
 > in which they reside not to the objects of that class.
 But their local variables and the passed